 How does salt impact yeast fermentation?

-Salt slows down the activity of yeast in a bread dough.
+Salt slows down the activity of yeast in bread dough.
 Yeast cells are semi-permeable which means water flows through the cell membrane.
 Salt diverts water away from the yeast.
 This reduction in water slows the yeast’s ability to conduct its fermentation process.
 In heavily salted doughs the yeast can dehydrate completely meaning the bread does not rise at all.
 Too much salt can prevent normal metabolic functions from performing at all.

-Given the abundant sugars in dough, without salt, yeast ferments rapidly, and irregularly.
+Given the abundant sugars in the dough, without salt, yeast ferments rapidly, and irregularly.
 If salt is not included, the yeast feasts on its closest sugar source.
 This leads to the destruction of the sugars in some areas, and others not touched.